fmd123/pixel-art-maker/README.md

 X1.
 Add an event listener to each `div` so when clicked the background turns red.
 X1.
 Create a small palette of two colors (e.g. red and blue) below the canvas using more `div` tags.
 X1.
 Add an event listener to these `div` tags so when clicked the brush color is saved.
-1. Expand the dimensions of the pixel canvas.
+X1.
+Expand the dimensions of the pixel canvas.

 1. Expand the palette with more colors. (i.e. red, orange, yellow, green, blue, purple, brown, gray, black, white, etc.)

 1. Expand the palette with a brush color indicator.
+ADDED A BORDER WHEN CLICKED BUT STILL NEED UN-BORDER THE COLORSAMPLES WHEN ANOTHER IS CLICKED.
+Removed until later...

 1. Improve the look and feel of the canvas and color palette.
 Be careful not to break your program's behavior!

 **TIP:** Check out [this handy tool](http://www.colors.commutercreative.com/grid/) to see a list of all the named colors in CSS.

-### Bonus 1
+### Bonus 1 DONE

 Improve the mouse so it behaves like a real paintbrush.
 In other words, allow the user to paint by clicking and dragging across the canvas.
 For this, you'll need a combination of the `mousedown`, `mouseenter`, and `mouseup` events.